rafael-santiago/tulip/doc/CODESTYLE.md

 Always use NULL to indicate the "nullity" of some memory address.

-Do not reciclate a structure just because they have one memory slice that you can use to save your sloppiness.
+Do not reciclate a structure just because it has one memory slice that you can use to save your sloppiness.
 If really necessary, creates a new one.

-Structures should be post-fixed with ``_ctx``.
-Generally this would be implemented under the sub-module ``base/types.*``, ``base/ctx.*``.
+Public structures should be post-fixed with ``_ctx``.
+Generally, this would be implemented under the sub-module ``base/types.*``, ``base/ctx.*``.

 For pointers, used for iterating over some thing use ``p`` or ending the variable with ``p``: